SfC Home > Competition >

 - In soccer, the team on the defense tries to stop the other team from scoring a point by blocking a kick or stealing the ball

-- The monkey holding the banana tries to prevent the offensive monkey from stealing it from him
+- A monkey holding the banana tries to prevent the offensive monkey from stealing it from him

 - In business, a company may defend its position from an aggressive ad campaign by a competitor by countering with its own ad campaign